hohmannc85/ioBroker.bjfreeathome/README.md

 ## bjfreeathome adapter for ioBroker

 This is a new adapter for Busch Jaeger System - free@home which supports the old API as well as Version >3.0.
+SysAP2 - local Api!

 ### Installation